Anchor Bay Entertainment

+Anchor Bay Entertainment is an American independent film production and distribution company owned by Umbrelic Entertainment co-founders Thomas Zambeck and Brian Katz.
+The company markets and releases "new release genre films, undiscovered treasures, cult classics, and remastered catalog releases".

-Anchor Bay Entertainment (formerly Video Treasures, Starmaker Entertainment, and Starz Home Entertainment) was an American home entertainment and production company owned by Starz Inc., which is a subsidiary of Lionsgate.
-Anchor Bay Entertainment marketed and released feature films, television series, television specials and short films on DVD.
-In 2004, Anchor Bay agreed to have its movies distributed by 20th Century Fox Home Entertainment and renewed their deal in 2011.
-In 2017, Lions Gate Entertainment folded Anchor Bay Entertainment into Lionsgate Home Entertainment.
+Originally founded in 1995 from a merger between two companies, Video Treasures and Starmaker Entertainment, Anchor Bay first operated as a home entertainment distributor, which would later be aquaired in 2003 by Starz Distribution, a then-subsidiary of Lionsgate.
+Anchor Bay Entertainment marketed and released feature films, television series, television specials and short films on DVD and Blu-ray.
+In 2004, Anchor Bay agreed to have its releases distributed by 20th Century Fox Home Entertainment and renewed their deal in 2011.
+In 2017, Lionsgate folded Anchor Bay Entertainment into Lionsgate Home Entertainment.
+The company would later see a revival in 2024 under new owners Zambeck and Katz, after the two aquired the rights to the Anchor Bay name.